 The safety of the source organism is an important consideration in the safety assessment for recombinant lipase.
 A. oryzae is not considered to be pathogenic, is widely distributed in nature and is commonly found in foods.
 Enzymes from A. oryzae are extensively used in food processing, and have been for many years.
-The organism from which the lipase gene is derived (Fusarium oxysporum) is a plant pathogen and has been associated with human infections.
+The organism from which the lipase gene is derived (F. oxysporum) is a plant pathogen and has been associated with human infections.
 Specific strains from this species has been reported to produce various secondary metabolites, among others, fusaric acid, monoliformine and cearalenone.
-However, only a limited and well-characterized DNA fragment from the donor strain is used in the construction of the genetically modified strain.
-Further, the production strain is not detectable in the final enzyme product and the toxicology data also confirmed the safety of this product.
+However, only a limited and well-characterized DNA fragment from the donor strain is not detectable in the final enzyme product and the toxicology data also confirmed the safety of this product.
 The DNA used for transforming the A. oryzae host strain does not contain antibiotic resistant genes.

 The genetic modification process involves the transfer of the lipase gene from F. oxysporum to A. oryzae.
 The recombinant organism was found to be stable during production fermentations.
-Southern blotting was used to investigate the stability of the integration of the lipase gene after large-scale fermentation, and found that the inserted DNA was stably integrated into the host genome.
+Southern blotting technique was used to investigate the stability of the integration of the lipase gene after large-scale fermentation, and found that the inserted DNA was stably integrated into the host genome.